jnshah014/Ryu-Encryption/docs/README.md

 - **Version-1.7.0:** Finished Level 3 by reworking `key_product.py`

 ## 5) Error Testing
 Each test case should test the User Requirements outlined [here]().
+The following spreadsheet shows that the current version (`1.7.0`) is without errors since all of the test cases give the expected result.

 ## 6) Review
 ### 6.1) Feedback from other users